hamilton-health-sciences/warfarin/REPLICATION.md

 Run the preprocessing steps.
-This will first convert the input SAS files into Feather dataframes and store them, then preprocess the data and ready it for RL modeling, splitting off the test set from the IDs listed in `./data/test_subject_ids.txt`.
-This list of IDs was randomly generated during an earlier phase of the project.
+This will first convert the input SAS files into Feather dataframes and store them, then preprocess the data and ready it for RL modeling, splitting off RELY as the test set, and using the remaining three trials for training and validation.

     $ bash scripts/preprocess.sh \
         ./data/raw_data/merged_baseline.sas7bdat \
         ./data/raw_data/merged_inr.sas7bdat \
-        ./data/raw_data/merged_events.sas7bdat \
+        ./data/raw_data/merged_events.sas7bdat
-        ./data/test_subject_ids.txt

 This will create an audit log in `output/` that can be comparison-checked for correctness.